Linda enjoys reading, learning, and writing about different things. She enjoys sharing her love of writing, history, and crafts with others.

 In 1930, Edward's father, King George V gave the young Prince of Wales a property known as Fort Belvedere where Edward chose to spend a lot of his time having parties and entertaining his close personal group of friends.
 By 1930 this group included Wallis or Wally as she was known.
 They became close friends and a few years later Prince Edward was convinced that he was deeply in love with the married Wally Simpson.
 His family particularly his mother the Queen highly disapproved of the relationship.

 Suddenly on Jan 20th, 1936 King George, Edward's father passed away and Edward being the firstborn son became the new king.
-King Edward now felt that he should be allowed to marry his love Wally but the British government, the Church of England, and Edward's mother, the Queen Mary refused on the grounds that Wally was an American commoner and in the middle of a second divorce.
+King Edward now felt that he should be allowed to marry his love Wally but the British government, the Church of England, and Edward's mother, Queen Mary, refused on the grounds that Wally was an American commoner and in the middle of a second divorce.
 This caused King Edward to choose between the woman he loved and hoped to marry or stepping aside and letting his younger brother Bertie take the throne.

 Read More From Owlcation